 Victorinox Duke of Edinburgh Award pocket knife

-This penknife has many tools that could prove useful on a DofE expedition but also features the rounded blade tip for additional safety.
+This penknife has many tools that could prove useful on a DofE expedition but also features a rounded blade tip for additional safety.

 It's not much more expensive than the My First Victorinox and you get more tools, though it doesn't have the little saw.

 This is our recommended penknife that's ideal for older children.
 Click here to find on Amazon.